jlangch/venice/doc/readme/recursion.md

 )
 ```

-Simple recursion a few thousand calls deep throws a _StackOverflowError_.
+Simple recursion a few thousand calls deep throws a  _StackOverflowError_ .

 ## self-recursive calls (loop - recur)

+Venice self-recursive calls do not consume stack space.
+It's the only
+non-stack-consuming looping construct in Venice.
+The `recur` expression
+must be in tail position.

+_Definition:_  The tail position is a position which an expression would return
+a value from.
+There are no more forms evaluated after the form in the tail
+position is evaluated.

 ```clojure
 (do